 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Additional race information can be found at https://santafestriders.org/.

-Registered participants can complete their own 6-kilometer (3.5 mile) run or hike anywhere, any time between December 2020 and March 2021.
+Registered participants can complete their own 6-kilometer (3.5 mile) run or hike anywhere, any time between December 1, 2021, and January 31, 2022.
 Competing in snowshoes on snow is ideal, but one perk of a virtual race is that you can participate anywhere!
 If you live somewhere without snow, you may still sign up.
-All registrants will receive a beanie adorned with snowflakes, zias, and a pom pom on top.
-(Please make sure to register with your correct mailing address so we can mail the hat to you; you will also have the option to pick it up at the Running Hub in Santa Fe.)
+All registrants will receive a knit scarf (Please make sure to register with your correct mailing address so we can mail the scarf to you; you will also have the option to pick it up at the Running Hub in Santa Fe.)

 Participants may snowshoe (or hike or run) anywhere they'd like!
 Local runners may choose to complete the regular race course (see attached map), which starts at the Big Tesuque Campground.
 The lollipop-shape course goes out Big Tesuque Trail (#152) and then does a counterclockwise loop via Pacheco Canyon Road (U.S. Forest Road 102) and the Winsor Trail (#254) before returning to the Big Tesuque Trail.

 Other good local spots for running on snow include the Canada Bonita trail system in Los Alamos, the Valles Caldera National Preserve, and the Enchanted Forest Cross-Country Ski and Snowshoe Area in Red River.
 (Depending on public health orders, some of these places may or may not be open; please check their websites and comply with all safety protocols.)

 Like this page and invite your friends on Facebook.

 Please complete the following survey to help us better understand your race experience.